Arker123/arker123.github.io/_projects/Research_Projects/quadcopter.md

 ---
 order: -20
-title: One Touch Doctor
+title: Quadcopter with Vision
-subtitle: Towards Non Invasive Haeomoglobin Measurement
+subtitle: A quadcopter with a vision system to detect and track objects.
 contributors: Arnav Kharbanda
 date: 2022-04-01
 image: ../images/hb.jpg